History of the Russian Navy: Russo-Japanese War (1904-05)

-After unsuccessful attack on Port Arthur by the Japanese Navy, the Japanese fleet tried to close access to it.
-Attempt to block the port was also unsuccessful.
+After failing to completely destroy the Russian fleet at Port Arthur, the Japanese fleet tried to close off access to it.
+The attempt to totally seal off the port was also unsuccessful.

-In March, Vice admiral Marakov took command of the First Pacific Squadron to lift the Japanese blockade of Port Arthur.
+In March, Vice Admiral Stepan Makarov took command of the First Pacific Squadron to lift the Japanese blockade of Port Arthur.
 By that time, both sides began to widely use the tactics of mining sea lanes near the ports.
 For the first time in history, mines were used by the attacking side - before that, mines were used only for defensive purposes in order to prevent enemy ships from gaining access to the harbor.
+Vessels of the fleet sortied to combat Japanese attacks but were reluctant to leave the harbour for full battle on the high seas, especially after the death of Admiral Makarov on April 13, 1904, when he went down with the Russian battleship Petropavlovsk after the ship hit at least one mine.

 The Japanese tactics of using mines were quite effective and significantly limited the maneuverability of Russian ships.
-On April 13, 1904, two Russian battleships (Petropavlovsk and Pobeda), hit mines at the exit of the harbour, Petropavlovsk sank.

-Soon the Russians adopted the Japanese mining tactics and began to use it for attacking purposes.
-On May 15, 1904, two Japanese battleships, Yashima and Hatsuse, stumbled upon a fresh minefield and exploded at least two mines each.
-The Hatsuse sank within just a few minutes with 450 sailors on board, the Yashima went to the bottom for a few hours while towing to the port.
+Soon the Russians adopted the Japanese mining tactics and began to use it for their own purposes.
+On May 15, 1904, two Japanese battleships, Yashima and Hatsuse, stumbled upon a fresh minefield and exploded after impacting at least two mines each.

 The Russian fleet under the command of Rear Admiral Vitgeft made an attempt to break the blockade and go to Vladivostok, but was intercepted and turned back after the battle of the Yellow Sea.
-The remnants of the Russian squadron in Port Arthur were gradually flooded with fire besieging Port Arthur of the Japanese artillery.
-Attempts to break the blockade of Port Arthur from the land also failed, and after the Battle of Liaoyang in late August, Russian forces retreated to Mukden (Shenyang).
-Port Arthur, including the detachments of sailors formed from the crews of the submerged ships, fell on January 2, 1905, after several bloody storms.
+The remnants of the Russian squadron in Port Arthur were targeted by Japanese artillery besieging Port Arthur.
+Attempts to break the blockade of Port Arthur from the land also failed, and after the Battle of Liaoyang in late August, Russian forces retreated to Mukden (Shenyang) where another battle was fought and lost by the Russians in February/March 1905.
+Port Arthur itself had fallen to the Japanese on January 2, 1905.

+End of the battle of Tsushima: Following the wounding of Admiral Rozhestvensky, Admiral Nikolai Nebogatov leaves the battleship Imperator Nikolai I to meet Admiral Tōgō and surrender.

 The Russian command sent a squadron of the Baltic Fleet under the command of Admiral Zinovy Rozhestvensky to help besieged Port Arthur around the Cape of Good Hope across the Atlantic, Indian and Pacific Oceans.
-On October 21, 1904, they almost provoked a war with the British Empire (an ally of Japan, but a neutral state during this war) during the Dogger Bank incident, when the Russian fleet shelled British fishing vessels, mistaking them for Japanese destroyers.
-This squadron was later destroyed in the Battle of Tsushima.
+However, the fleet arrived too late to relieve Port Arthur, whose garrison surrendered before the fleet arrived.
+On October 21, 1904, this fleet almost provoked a war with the British Empire (an ally of Japan, but a neutral state during this war) during the Dogger Bank incident, when the Russian fleet shelled British fishing vessels, mistaking them for Japanese destroyers.
+After a seven-month journey, the squadron was destroyed by the Japanese fleet at the Battle of Tsushima in May 1905 before reaching its objective, and thus ending the war with a Japanese victory.